 This includes information held on the formulation of policy or legislation.
 Information held would include briefing material and correspondence on proposed legislative changes.

-Records in this category include a computerised tracking system containing limited personal information for monitoring appeals, correspondence relating to appeals and reviews of appeals, copies of decisions, etc. Most of the personal information relating to the appeal will be on the file held by the Department of Social Protection.
+Records in this category include a computerised tracking system containing limited personal information for monitoring appeals, correspondence relating to appeals and reviews of appeals, copies of decisions, etc. Most of the personal information relating to the appeal will be on the file held by the Department of Social and Family Affairs .

 Under the FOI Act, anyone is entitled to apply for access to information not otherwise publicly available.
 Each person has a right to: